1.1 Who should read this practice note?

 4.2 Collecting data

-The SRA has published guidance for practices in compiling the diversity questionnaire which sets out the data that practices must collect.
+The SRA has published guidance for practices in compiling the diversity questionnaire which sets out the data that practices must collect (see collecting data tab on SRA page).
 The SRA will only accept the data from practices in a format which is consistent with the diversity questionnaire so it is important to review this guidance.

 Although individuals must be given the opportunity to provide their diversity data, they are not under any legal or regulatory obligation to complete a diversity monitoring questionnaire.
 For each of the categories in the questionnaire, there are categories for individuals to select a ‘prefer not to say' option.